 Fact!
 43% of hourly workers admit to time theft.

-A powerful retail management system can help with reporting and implementation of these loss prevention best practices.
+A powerful cell phone store POS system can help with reporting and implementation of these loss prevention best practices.

 For more tips on fraud prevention, check out the Fraud Session at Prepaid Expo and don’t forget to come say ‘hi!’ at the iQmetrix booth (#122)!